Niranam Diocese of Jacobite Syrian Christian Church

 Niranam diocese, the smallest and one of the oldest dioceses of the Jacobite Syrian Christian Church, is located in Niranam, India.
 Niranam is one of the places where St. Thomas the Apostle preached in the 1st century.

 History

-Niranam diocese was established by Patriarch Peter IV, the Patriarch of Antioch during his apostolic visit to India in 1876 at the historic Mulanthuruthy Synod.
+Niranam diocese was established by Patriarch Ignatius Peter IV, the Patriarch of Antioch during his apostolic visit to India in 1876 at the historic Mulanthuruthy Synod.
 Geevarghese Gregorios of Parumala was ordained as its first metropolitan.
 Later in 1987, Mor Gregorios declared a saint by Ignatius Zakka I Patriarch of Antioch for Syriac Orthodox Church of India.

 The Diocese of Niranam has now been made an independent diocese headquarter at St. Gregorios Church and the Patriarchal Center of Parumala.
 The Present Niranam Diocese Metropolitan is Geevarghese Mor Coorilose, who was consecrated as bishop on 3 July 2006 at St. Thomas Church of Paravur.
 The present Auxiliary Metropolitan is Geevarghese Mor Barnabas of Niranam Diocese.